 Only squeeze in a visit to Chinatown on Day 2 (see details on what to see and do in Chinatown below) and you are golden!

-Day 3 in San Francisco
+3 Days in San Francisco Itinerary

 See the famous buildings in the area, visit traditional shops, and eat dim sums for lunch.
-In the afternoon check out the murals of Mission District and visit Mission Dolores, the oldest building in San Fran.
+In the afternoon check out the murals and street art in Mission District and visit Mission Dolores, the oldest building in San Fran.

-The Chinatown of San Francisco is the largest in the country – yes, even larger than New York’s Chinatown!
-It is also the oldest and was established by Chinese immigrants in the 1850s.
-The area was reconstructed following the earthquake in the traditional oriental style of architecture and today you can see beautiful pagodas and oriental carvings on the Chinatown buildings.
 Some of the most popular things to see in Chinatown include the Dragon Gate, shops and Chinese street lights along Grant Avenue, and the beautiful Sing Chong and Sing Fat buildings located opposite each other at Grant and California.
-While in Chinatown, shop for souvenirs, see the murals, and eat dim sums and rice cakes.

 Mission District Murals